 An organization that wants to go a long way in effectively reducing or preventing cloud data breaches needs to address both the “in flight” and “at rest” data security issues when thinking about on-premise to public cloud network and data communications.

 Many organizations consider cloud access security brokers or CASBs to be the cornerstone of securing their public cloud, as it can orchestrate many aspects and best practices of public cloud security.
-CASBs provide an extremely effective means of securing on-premise to public cloud data access and preventing breaches.
-They scrutinize and examine network traffic to ensure it meets the organization’s security and policy baselines such as preventing downloading of information, sharing of files, and other high-risk operations.
+CASBs provide an extremely effective means of securing on-premise to public cloud data access and preventing data loss and breaches.
+They scrutinize and examine network traffic to ensure it meets the organization’s security and policy baselines such as preventing downloading of information, sharing of files, and other high-risk operations or sensitive data.
 API CASBs are the more modern and scalable implementations of cloud access security brokers, as they integrate very tightly with public cloud vendor open APIs made available.
 This tight integration allows the CASB to become part of the public cloud offering instead of being an add-on or proxy in the middle.

 Additionally, API based CASBs allow for dynamic “learning” and retroactive action so that analyzed data from the CASB, which may indicate security or other vulnerabilities, can proactively remediate those security vulnerabilities.
 End users who access company public cloud data from the Internet using a personal device still receive the same policies and restrictions that a company provisioned and configured device receives.
 Users are not able to bypass those policies by using a different device or network path.

 CASBs are becoming an essential component for organizations to ensure security and policy with end users accessing public cloud resources regardless of where or from what device they are coming from.
 A summary of API based CASB benefits include:

 - Standardized security and policy enforcement regardless of the source network or end user device.